COURSE PRICE: $15.00

 To reduce the number of shots that a person receives at one office visit, pertussis vaccines are given in combination with diphtheria (D or d) and tetanus (T) vaccines.
 The uppercase letters refer to full-strength and lowercase to reduced-strength doses.

-In the United States full-strength diphtheria and tetanus and reduced-strength pertussis (DTaP) vaccine is given to children under 7 years of age.
+In the United States full-strength diptheria, tetanus, and pertussis (DTaP) vaccine is given to children under 7 years of age.
 Full-strength tetanus and reduced-strength diphtheria and pertussis (Tdap) is given to older children and adults (CDC, 2013b).

 The American Academy of Pediatrics (2014) states that children younger than 7 years of age should get five doses of DTaP, one dose at each of the following ages: 2 months, 4 months, 6 months, 15 to 18 months, and 4 to 6 years.